 D. Learning Center Subscription: access to the Learning Center only for the number of Users set forth in the applicable Order; a minimum term of twelve (12) months; auto-renews upon expiration unless either Party sends the other Party a notice of non-renewal thirty (30) days prior to expiration.

 4. PAYMENT – In consideration for the Services and/or access to the Advisor Platform, the Learning Center, and Advisor Materials, as applicable, during the Term, Advisor will bill Company the fees as outlined in the Order, as amended from time to time.
-All invoices are due within 15 days of being rendered.
-Payments for all invoices, including expenses provided for herein, will be automatically charged to the credit card of Company on file with Advisor OR in the event your contract is more than $3,000 per month USD, you may request to have the amount pulled via ACH automatically from your account (US Only).
+Payments for all invoices, including expenses provided for herein, will be automatically charged to the credit card or bank account via ACH (US only) on file with Advisor.
 Advisor will email to Company a receipt for all fees and expenses charged to Company’s credit card under this Agreement on a monthly basis.
 Expenses which have been approved by Company which are not prepaid or billed in advance will be billed by Advisor one month in arrears.

-A. Late Payments – All late payments shall accrue interest at fifteen percent (15.00%) interest per annum.
+A. Late Payments – If a payment bounces or is late by more than 15 days, late fees will be added at fifteen percent (15.00%) interest per annum.

 B. Expenses Incurred in Collections – The Company is responsible for and will indemnify Advisor for all costs and expenses of Advisor collecting any amounts owing to it by Company, including all court costs and attorney fees on a full indemnity basis.